6 Easy Steps On How to Seal a Window Air Conditioner for the Winter

 That should give some tight insulation around the air conditioner.

-Cover the air conditioner’s face with a reflective cover.
+Cover the air conditioner’s face with a reflective cover such as aluminum foil.
 If you can get a cover that blends with your house’s interior décor, then it would be a win.
 You don’t want to pick a color that will clash with your house’s colors.

 Get a breathable material cover and put it on the air conditioner’s exterior.
 Not only will it prevent rust from wreaking havoc on the air conditioner’s components, but it will also prevent the wind from entering your house in the cold winter months.